-STARZ has found itself in the wrestling business.
-Their newest drama, Heels, is set to premiere mid-August, and it's ready to knock your proverbial socks off.
+Starz has found itself in the wrestling business.
+Their newest drama, Heels, premiered its first season on Aug.
+15, when it's knocked fans' proverbial socks off; so much so it's getting a second season.
 Loki writer Michael Waldron serves as head writer on the series, with the one and only Mike O'Malley (our beloved Snowpiercer dad) serving as showrunner.
 Fans have a lot of questions about this one, so let's dive right in!

 What is 'Heels' about?